murillo-nahas/koajs-server-example/README.md

 ## Motivation

-This repository will teach you how to create a simple Koa.js server with a in-memory CRUD.
+This repository will teach you how to create a simple Koa.js server with a in-memory CRUD, serving as a boilerplate for future projects.

 ## Contributing